 The researcher collected data and analyzed to arrive at results which are then interpreted to give meaning to the study.
-In the study the data will be collected from the sampled teachers after attaining a research permit from Kampala International University.
+In this study, data was collected from the sampled teachers after attaining a research permit from Kampala International University.
 A brief introduction was made to the respondent.
 The research instrument used was the questionnaire.
-The questionnaire was directed to the selected sample.
-The researcher collected the questionnaires after two weeks for analysis.
-Confidentiality was assured to the respondents.